Skip to main content

 Patnaude, Daniel, Astrophysicist.
 B.S.
 (1995) University of Massachusetts, Amherst; Ph.D.
 (2005) Dartmouth College.
 Research specialties: Supernova Remnants; ISM Studies; Cosmic Rays; X-ray Astronomy; Computational Physics; Accretion; Supernovae.
 Contact: DPatnaude@cfa.harvard.edu

-Plucinksy, Paul P., Astrophysicist.
+Plucinsky, Paul P., Senior Astrophysicist.
 S.B.
 (1987) Massachusetts Institute of Technology; Ph.D.
 (1993) University of Wisconsin, Madison.
 Research specialties: Local X-ray background; supernova remnants; Interstellar Medium; Nearby Galaxies; X-ray detectors.
 Contact: PPlucinsky@cfa.harvard.edu

 Randall, Scott W., Astrophysicist.
 B.A.
 (1997) Wesleyan University; M.S.
 (2000) University of Virginia; Ph.D.
 (2005) University of Virginia.
-Research interests: Galaxy clusters and groups; X-ray astronomy; AGN feedback; physics of the intracluster medium; large scale structure; numerical astrophysics; dark matter.
+Research specialties: Galaxy clusters and groups; X-ray astronomy; AGN feedback; physics of the intracluster medium; large scale structure; dark matter.
 Contact: srandall@cfa.harvard.edu

-Reeves, Katharine, Astrophysicist.
+Reeves, Katharine, Senior Astrophysicist.
 B.A.
-(1996) Reed College; M.S (1999) Northeastern University; Ph.D.
+(1996) Reed College; M.S.
+(1999) Northeastern University; Ph.D.
 (2006) University of New Hampshire.
 Research specialties: Modeling and data analysis of solar flares and coronal mass ejections.
 Contact: KReeves@cfa.harvard.edu

-Romaine, Suzanne E., Physicist.
+Romaine, Suzanne E., Senior Physicist.
 B.S.
 (1974) Michigan State University; S.M.
 (1986) Harvard University; Ph.D.
 (1992) Boston University.
-Research specialties: X-ray optics, deposition of multilayer coatings, thin film coatings, materials science of thin films; low-temperature physics; semiconductor and superconductor device physics.
+Research specialties: fabrication and development of X-ray optics, multilayer coatings, thin film coatings; materials science of thin films.
 Contact: sromaine@cfa.harvard.edu

 Saar, Steven H., Astrophysicist.
 B.A.
 (1980) Northwestern University; Ph.D.
 (1987) University of Colorado.
 Research specialties: Solar/stellar magnetic fields, dynamos, and related activity; stellar rotation, convection, and surface features; detection of extrasolar planets.
 Contact: SSaar@cfa.harvard.edu